MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-understand-orderby.md

 | SO52234             | 1                    | 528        | 4.99        | 4.99                  |
 | SO52234             | 2                    | 529        | 3.99        |                       |

-## Summary

-As shown in these examples, MATCHBY isn't always required.
-But for many different scenarios, it's an important function to understand when using DAX's Window functions.

 ## See also

 [ORDERBY](../orderby-function-dax.md)